pkarsy/rfboot/help/Installation.md

 ### usb2rf module

-To build the usb2rf module you need an FTDI module a ProMini 3.3V and a CC1101 module and some jumper wires.
+To build the usb2rf module you need
+- FTDI module
+- ProMini 3.3V
+- CC1101 module
+- some jumper wires.

 ```
 +----------+